Collections Management System

 There were multiple systems used by the users interviewed, only one had a usable mobile version.
 About half the users were self-taught on them, while the rest have learned via other staff or college.

-The collections management field may not be huge but that does not mean it is immune to competition.
-As institutions evolve, employees with newer mental models and software literacy will come and expect tools to match that.
+The collections management field may not be huge but it is not immune to competition.
+With its value estimated to grow to $2.5m by 2028, institutions will evolve, and employees with newer mental models and software literacy will come and expect tools to match.

 Usable mobile version